 Today it runs its own café (Mori Kohi), vegetable farm (Vegetori), plant gallery (Midorie Gallery), and event space (Supēsu).

 The company was started out of biotech research by Toyota in 1987, and Suntory, a beverage conglomerate, who were trying their hand in the green business in 2008.
 The two merged and became a joint venture in 2012, birthing Midorie.

-When expanding to SEA, Midorie chose to set up its head office in Malaysia because of its geographical location that’s not affected by typhoons or severe floods.
+When expanding to SEA, Midorie chose to set up its head office in Malaysia because of its geographical location that’s not affected by typhoons.
 Thus, making it suitable for agricultural development all year round.

 Malaysia also ranks third or fourth in terms of greening (making an area greener by planting trees or other vegetation) in the SEA region, and has plenty of room for development.